smitpi/CTXCloudApi/docs/Get-CTXAPI_CloudServices.md

 # Get-CTXAPI_CloudServices

 ## SYNOPSIS
-Client's Subscription details, and wjat features are enabled
+Client's Subscription details, and what features are enabled

 ## SYNTAX